 Got your heart set on a particular rental property?
 Competition can be fierce in the rental market so don’t be surprised if you are up against several other candidates.
 So how do you make your application stand out?
 With a glowing rental reference!

 We’ve compiled a complete how-to guide that tells you everything you need to know about rental reference letters, including why you need them and how to write one so you can nab up your dream rental property.

 What is a rental reference letter?

 Firstly, you might not be fully informed about what exactly a rental reference letter is.
-A rental reference letter is a document/written declaration (usually one page) to a potential landlord from a previous landlord or property manager that includes important information about you as a potential tenant e.g. whether you paid rent on time, if you communicated respectfully with neighbours, kept the property in a good condition, etc.
+A rental reference letter is a document/written declaration (usually one page) to a potential landlord from a previous landlord or property manager that includes important information about you as a potential tenant e.g. whether you paid rent on time, if you communicated respectfully with neighbours, kept the property in good condition, etc.

 Background checks are mandatory when it comes to renters, and a key part of a background check is a rental reference letter.
 The purpose of a rental reference is to provide a vote of confidence from a trusted professional who has dealt with you previously as a tenant and can recommend you with a letter of recommendation.

 Why it’s important to have a great rental reference

-This letter will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live on the property.
-Having a great rental reference prepared increases your chances of securing a rental property, particularly in a competitive rental market where there’s a lot of applicants vying for tenancy.
+This letter of reference will essentially paint a picture of you as a character reference, to be dissected and analysed to see if you’re trustworthy enough to live on the property.
+Having a great rental reference prepared increases your chances of securing a rental property, particularly in a competitive rental market where there are a lot of applicants vying for tenancy.